 As the old joke goes, the Swedish summer is the best day of the year.

-You'd be forgiven for not laughing after an extremely wet weekend that saw hundreds of homes evacuated and soggy weather dominating the agenda in May
+You'd be forgiven for not laughing after an extremely wet weekend that saw hundreds of homes evacuated and soggy weather dominating the agenda in May and July.

 A road in Kumla, central Sweden, on Sunday.
 Photo: TT